Estimated reading time: ( words)

 - List exact due dates instead of the day of the week (i.e., write “due February 25”, not just “due Monday”)

-- Ensure you always refer to an assignment by the same name (e.g., always refer to it as “final report” rather than variations of “final research project” and “final assignment”)
+- Ensure you always refer to an assignment by the same name (e.g., always refer to it as “final report” rather than variations of "final report", “final research project”, and “final assignment”)

-- When you make a significant change to the syllabus, such as changing an assignment deadline, let students know by using the Quick Mail or Course Announcements forum in your Moodle site.
+- When you make a significant change to the syllabus, such as changing an assignment deadline, let students know by using your course website's announcements or messaging feature.

 Not all applications are accessible for students who use assistive technology like screen readers, text-to-speech programs, or who navigate their computer using voice commands and/or a keyboard (instead of a mouse).
 Consider this fact when your classroom activities require students to use a tool like Flipgrid or VoiceThread.
 For example, you should be prepared to offer an alternative choice to a Flipgrid assignment, either writing a text response or using the discussion tool in Moodle or Canvas.